Trexmount Ventures

 • Warm socks (wool or synthetic, multiple pairs)

 Furthermore, bringing extra warm layers for high camps prevents dangerous situations.
 Additionally, hand and foot warmers provide comfort during early morning starts.
-Therefore, prioritizing warmth over weight saves potential suffering at altitude.
+Therefore, prioritising warmth over weight saves potential suffering at altitude.

 Technical Equipment